 Like any shotgun not properly cared for, rust can become an issue.
 Some say more common because of the quality of finish on a low cost shotgun.
 Be sure to keep the surfaces well oiled and free from moisture and a shotgun can certainly last.
 Mine has developed some surface rust now and again, but it has always come off easily and I contribute most of that to its lack of use.
 Probably time I start a more regular maintenance program on it.

-The History and Advancement of the 870 Pump
+The history and advancement of the Remington 870

 As noted above, the 870 pumps were an evolution in gun making, maybe one of the finest examples of Remington’s ability to adapt with the times.
 The cheaper Express model became available in the mid-90s, cutting the sale price almost in half.
 The growth of sales was sparked by the introduction of the Express model and it helped push the gun over the 10 million sales mark.